Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-metabase.md

 ### Planning your Deployment

 - Metabase requires its own database to store its configuration and some metadata.
-  We usually advise to use a [PostgreSQL Starter/Business 512 addon](https://scalingo.com/databases/postgresql) for this purpose.
+  We usually advise to use a [Scalingo for PostgreSQL® Starter/Business 512 addon](https://scalingo.com/databases/postgresql) for this purpose.

 - Depending on several factors such as the amount of data stored in your